ecm0/wavegraph/README.md

 Wavegraph is a graph-based clustering for GW search with coherent Waveburst

-## Instruction fors graph production
+## Instructions for graph production

 ### Template signal generation and preconditioning